 Eating well isn’t simple.
 It requires planning, especially when you are out of your normal routine.
 Mothers can get overwhelmed and exhausted caring for their newborn and/or family.
 Sometimes dinner is completely forgotten about.
 Before you know it, you could be skipping meals and living straight off coffee.
 (You’re not alone!)

 A healthy diet during the postpartum period should be a series of balanced meals and plenty of fluids.
-The meals should consist of six key elements – grains, vegetables, fruits, dairy, protein, and healthy fats.
-To help you with this, make use of salads, smoothies, veggie snacks, and be sure to sit down to eat.
-If you aren’t good at planning out your meals, ask friends and families to bring some healthy options.
+The meals should contain six key elements – grains, vegetables, fruits, dairy, protein, and healthy fats.
+To help you with this, use salads, smoothies, veggie snacks, and be sure to sit down to eat.
+If you aren’t good at planning out your meals, ask friends and family to bring some healthy options.
 Setting up a meal train can be so helpful with all of this!
 Share this list with your friends of freezer meals to take to tired new parents.

 Exercise